 Can we come to know God through diligent study and effort?
 The Bible says we cannot because our minds are blind to the truth of God and by nature our hearts rebel against Him.
-Old Testament Scriptures spoke of a Prophet who would reveal God to His people, and Alistair Begg explains that Jesus came as the great Prophet Who would inform our minds and transform our hearts.
+Yet Old Testament Scriptures spoke of a coming Prophet who would reveal God to His people.
+Alistair Begg explains that Jesus was this Prophet who would inform our minds and transform our hearts.
 The prophetic ministry of Christ continues today as His Word is preached and as believers share the Gospel with others.

 1Long ago, at many times and in many ways, God spoke to our fathers by the prophets, 2but in these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world.
 3He is the radiance of the glory of God and the exact imprint of his nature, and he upholds the universe by the word of his power.
 After making purification for sins, he sat down at the right hand of the Majesty on high, 4having become as much superior to angels as the name he has inherited is more excellent than theirs.